Hangover3832/ComfyUI-Hangover-Nodes/README.md

 ![](img/workflow.png)

-With this custom save image node, you can include or exclude the prompt and/or the ComfyUI workflow metadata from in saved image.
+With this custom save image node, you can include or exclude the prompt and/or the ComfyUI workflow metadata in saved image.
 It is a derivation of ComfyUI's builtin save image node.

 ----